wheat-eco/wheat-eco/README.md

 ## 9. Growth Potential and Future Vision

-Wheat-Sol's ambitious vision extends far beyond being just another cryptocurrency.
+WheatChain's ambitious vision extends far beyond being just another cryptocurrency.
 We aim to create a new paradigm in digital value storage and growth.

 ### 9.1 Path to Surpassing Bitcoin